MV Wakashio oil spill: Cleanup

-India acted as first responder On 11 August 2020, Indian Oil Mauritius Ltd (IOML) started to evacuate oil from the breached vessel onto the IOML barge Tresta Star, which had a capacity to hold 1,000 tonnes of oil.
+On 11 August 2020, Indian Oil Mauritius Ltd (IOML) started to evacuate oil from the breached vessel onto the IOML barge Tresta Star, which had a capacity of 1,000 tonnes of oil.

-India sent 30 t of technical equipment and material to the country to help contain the oil spill as well as a 10-member team of the Indian Coast Guard specialising in containing oil spills Including Graphene oil absorbent pads called as ‘Sorbene’ pads, and are being used in the cleanup operation.
+India sent 30 t of technical equipment and material to the country to help contain the oil spill as well as a 10-member team of the Indian Coast Guard specialising in containing oil spills.
+Graphene oil absorbent pads called 'Sorbene' pads, were used in the cleanup operation.
 These special pads were supplied by Mumbai-headquartered clean-tech startup Log 9 Spill Containment Pvt.
-Ltd. These Graphene-based ‘Sorbene’ pads are able to absorb large volumes of oil and can be reused for up to 6-7 times so that the sorbents can provide more recovery of spilled oil.”
+Ltd. These Sorbene pads are able to absorb large volumes of oil and can be reused for up to 6-7 times so that the sorbents can provide more recovery of spilled oil.

 French President Emmanuel Macron tweeted, "France is there.
 Alongside the people of Mauritius.
 You can count on our support dear Jugnauth."
 France sent both military and civilian equipment and personnel from its overseas territory of Réunion.

 Local volunteers joined forces to remedy the situation by making cloth barriers stuffed with straw and human hair.
 Japan sent a six-member crew of specialists to help in the cleanup.

 The United Nations Conference on Trade and Development said the spill "risks bringing devastating consequences for the economy, food security, health and tourism industry."
 The group also reminded countries about the importance of international legal instruments such as the HNS Convention for liability and compensation.

-In August 2020, Japan P&I, the insurer of Wakashio, appointed two companies namely Polyeco SA and Le Floch Depollution for the clean-up operations in the south east of Mauritius.
+In August 2020, Japan P&I, the insurer of Wakashio, appointed two companies namely Polyeco SA and Le Floch Dépollution for the clean-up operations in the south east of Mauritius.